 Standard Life will bring together target market data from fund managers, as well as help provide the data required by fund managers to monitor sales.

 This is about formalising best practice for assessing and reporting on advice to hold a particular fund.
 The regulation creates a requirement to repeat this each year if your advice is ongoing.
 It’s worth considering whether you could improve your ‘know your client’ process.
 Or perhaps review how often you check a client’s attitude to risk and whether there are any specific trigger points (like at retirement).

 Standard Life will provide easy access to the investment information advisers need to help to support suitability assessments.

-These reportable investments include Exchange Traded Instruments, of which a variety can be traded on Standard Life platforms, including:
+MiFID reportable investments are any exchange-traded instruments, of which a variety can be traded via Standard Life platforms, including:

-If the answer is yes, and your firm does trade in ETIs on behalf of clients, or you have clients invested in discretionary portfolios holding ETIs – you may be required to have Legal Entity Identifiers (LEIs) and National Identifiers (NIs) in place before a trade in an ETI can be processed on our platforms from 3 January 2018.
+If the answer to the above is yes you may be required to have legal entity identifiers and national identifiers in place before a trade in an ETI can be processed on our platforms.

 The requirement to provide LEIs and NIs does not apply to trading in funds.

 Our platforms have been updated to enable advisers to provide and check the relevant identifiers.